ikar1234/Monte-Carlo-Algorithms/Coprimes/README.md

 I used R to generate pairs of random integers and for calculation

-Best estimate sofar: 3.141404, generated using only 1000 numbers!
+Best estimate so far: 3.141404, generated using only 1000 numbers!